 Now it's time to go home.

 We'd booked a morning flight from Naples to Istanbul, then a connecting flight to KL.
 Turkish Airlines, well, I just can't praise it enough.
-Friendly fares, tasty meals, cherry juice, latest movies and free data onboard.
+Friendly fares, tasty meals, cherry juice, latest movies and free data.
 And the layover meal vouchers was a nice touch because a Burger King at the food court cost RM75 if you convert.

 We landed at about 9 am, right on time.
 Our second son pulled up outside the arrivals, his face lighting up with what appeared to be a mixed sense of relief and disbelief that we were back in one complete piece.